JoshuaKGoldberg/javascript-testing-and-react/README.md

 First make sure you have [NodeJS >=7](https://nodejs.org/en/download/current/) installed by running `node --version`.

 Git clone this repo to your compuer.
-If you're on Mac or Linux, you may need to prepend `sudo` to each of these commands.

 ```shell
 cd wherever/you/keep/your/code